 The Mountain America Credit Union is obviously a credit union.
 And credit unions use a plus 20 to the regular District code.
-That means the MACU is using the “12” code or District.
+So that means the MACU is using the “12” code or District.

 Other Codes in the MACU Routing Number

-- When you see that the ABA or any routing number begins with “00”, then that means the routing number is used by the United States Government.
+- When you see that the ABA or any routing number begins with “00”, then that means the United States Government uses the routing number.

-- If you see the routing number that starts with “01” to “12”, then you are seeing the regular code for the 12 Federal Reserve Bank Districts.
+- If you see the routing number starting with “01” to “12”, you see the regular code for the 12 Federal Reserve Bank Districts.
 These are the 12 Districts where Federal Reserve Branches are located.

-- For routing numbers that start with “21” to “32” codes, then you are seeing the codes for the thrift institutions.
+- For routing numbers that start with “21” to “32” codes, you see the thrift institutions’ codes.
 Thrift institutions include credit unions and savings banks.
-It just adds 20 to the regular 12 Districts of Federal Reserve Bank.
+So it just adds 20 to the regular 12 Districts of Federal Reserve Bank.
 Just like the example for the MACU routing number.

-- If you are seeing a routing number that starts with the code”61” to “72”, then you are using a routing number that is used for Electronic Transactions Identifiers.
+- If you see a routing number that starts with the code”61” to “72”, you are using a routing number used for Electronic Transactions Identifiers.
 These routing numbers are for non-bank purposes and clearinghouses.
-It adds 60 to the designated code of Federal Reserve Bank District.
+It adds 60 to the designated code of the Federal Reserve Bank District.

 - For particular purposes, you should see the number “80” at the start of routing numbers.
 This indicates that the routing number is used for the traveler’s check.

 MACU Routing Number Utah